prijs/pri/readme.md

 Run dev server in development mode with files watching and HMR.

+> You should set `chrome://flags/#allow-insecure-localhost`, to trust local certificate

 ### npm run preview

 Preview in production mode, won't watch files change.